olitrussle/blog/_posts/2016-11-29-when-to-remortgage-and-when-not-to.md

   Since initial rates will almost certainly be a lot more competitive than the lender’s Standard Variable Rate, most borrowers can save by remortgaging once their initial period has ended.
-thumbnail_filename: Trussle remortgage on phone.jpg
+thumbnail_filename: Trussle remortgage on phone square.jpg
 date: '2016-12-13T00:00:00.000Z'
 title: When To Remortgage (And When Not To)
 ---